yu-fung-hang/tech-blogs/Java/ArrayList vs LinkedList/README.md

 ### Queue Operations

 As I mentioned earlier, LinkedList also implements `Queue` interface.
 Some of the implementations are as follows:

+`peek()`: Retrieves, but does not remove, the head (first element) of this list.
 ```
-//Retrieves, but does not remove, the head (first element) of this list.
 public E peek() {
     final Node<E> f = first;
     return (f == null) ? null : f.item;
 }
 ```
+`poll()`: Retrieves and removes the head (first element) of this list.
 ```
-//Retrieves and removes the head (first element) of this list.
 public E poll() {
     final Node<E> f = first;
     return (f == null) ? null : unlinkFirst(f);